 FVimb (%) = 100 (1 – FV actual / FV optimal)

 The loaded jumps will provide a theoretical maximal force production value based on the loads used.
 Likewise, theoretical maximal velocity production will also be calculated based on the athlete’s time in the air during the jumps.
 With this information, the ‘actual’ FV slope can be calculated based on the loaded jumps, and from this, an ‘optimal’ FV slope can be calculated.

 Despite the promising concept and application of FVP, it does, however, still come with its faults.
-Some of which include:
+Some of these include:

-- Linear regression: FVP uses linear regression to determine an optimal profile (23), however, it needs to be understood that there is not a perfect correlation between force and velocity, despite linear regression assuming there is.
-Click HERE to read more about the non-linear relationship between force (load) and velocity.
+- Linear regression: FVP uses linear regression to determine an optimal profile (23), however, it needs to be understood there is not a perfect correlation between force and velocity, despite linear regression assuming there is.

 - Specificity: FVP is specific to the movement, and therefore, may not be specific to the sport.
 For example, a bilateral vertical jump is different from a lay-up jump in basketball.
 Optimal FVPs have been shown to be lower than actual FVP in world-class athletes (24).
 Chronic practice at a specific sport can create imbalanced FVPs, although this may not be limiting to performance (24) – take powerlifting, for example.